 Before You Go

 - Talk with the kids’ parents before you make plans.
-They know their children better than you do.
-They will be able to give you lots of good information.
-Take notes.
+They know their children better than you do and will be able to give you lots of good information.
+Make sure you take notes.
 On the other hand, don’t be afraid to do things your way as long as you’re not breaking the parents’ rules.
 While you are with the kids' parents, get the documents you'll need to travel with your grandchildren.

 - Don't make your first trip an airplane trip.
 Don’t take the grandchildren on a trip involving air travel if you’ve never traveled with them before.
 Try a short overnight trip first to get your feet wet.